Well-differentiated neuroendocrine tumor of the prostate

-Prostate specific antigen (PSA) as per definition should be negative and well-differentiated neuroendocrine tumors of the prostate might present with other symptoms as voiding difficulties, dysuria.
+Prostate-specific antigen (PSA) as per definition should be negative and well-differentiated neuroendocrine tumors of the prostate might present with other symptoms such as voiding difficulties, dysuria.
 They might be also found incidentally on a histologic specimen or in conjunction with a prostate adenocarcinoma 4.

 - origin from prostate parenchyma and not from other organs